AEADataEditor/aea-de-guidance/sample-language-report.md

 # Sample Language that may be used in the REPLICATON report

 The following fragments may be used when reporting back on success or failure of a reproduction attempt.
 They usually identify lack of some key component.
+They should be added to the completed [REPLICATION.md](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md)

 > [SUGGESTED] A template README file can be found on the [AEA Data Editor Github site](https://aeadataeditor.github.io/aea-de-guidance/template-README.html).